getpelican/pelican-plugins/Readme.rst

 Jinja2 Content            Allows the use of Jinja2 template code in articles, including ``include`` and ``import`` statements.
 Replacement for pelican-jinja2content.

-Just table                Easily create tables in articles
+Just table                Allows you to easily create and manage tables.
+You can embed the tables into posts with a simple way.

 Libravatar                Allows inclusion of user profile pictures from libravatar.org